 NOTE: When you choose to limit this report to show transactions from a specific Tag, the amounts shown for Bank, Asset and Liability accounts may not show the actual value of those Assets and/or Liabilities.
 This is because the report will only calculate totals based on the transactions for that specific Tag, and some transactions relating to these accounts may not be present in this calculation.

-Find out what makes up a total in a Profit & Loss report
+If you would like to find out what makes up a total in a Profit & Loss or Balance Sheet report, please complete the below

 - Click on the General Ledger Detail link in the menu.
 Click the Cog wheel for filter options.

-- Change the date range to be from the file start date to the date for which your Profit & Loss report was run.
-This is to ensure we are looking at the same set of data as displayed in the Profit & Loss report.
+- Change the date range to be from the file start date to the date for which your Profit & Loss or Balance Sheet report was run.
+This is to ensure we are looking at the same set of data as displayed in the Profit & Loss or Balance Sheet report.

 - Select the Account in question and then click the View Report button

-The report will list the relevant transactions making it easier for you to review and the final balance should match the corresponding Profit & Loss report amount.
+The report will list the relevant transactions making it easier for you to review.
+The final balance should match the corresponding Profit & Loss or Balance Sheet report amount.